What to Know Before You Go OCIO

 GIPS Performance Reporting and OCIOs

-The CFA Institute Global Investment Performance Standards ("GIPS®") is a system of rules and metrics for the calculation and reporting of asset manager performance.
-GIPS is considered the industry “gold standard” for performance presentation and has been adopted by hundreds of direct asset managers around the world, including most of the top, direct asset management firms.
-A small but growing number of OCIOs also adhere to GIPS.
-We think this is a positive development because, in order to claim GIPS compliance, an OCIO must at least present its performance in an internally consistent manner and provide a baseline level of transparency in reporting.
-It’s important to note, however, that because OCIOs use different implementation systems, even GIPS compliance does not ensure perfect comparisons between OCIO providers.
+The CFA Institute Global Investment Performance Standards ("GIPS®") are ethical standards for the calculation and reporting if investment performance based on the principles of fair representation and full disclosure.
+GIPS has long been considered the industry “gold standard” for performance presentation outside of the OCIO industry and has been adopted by hundreds of direct asset managers around the world, including most of the top, direct asset management firms.
+A growing number of OCIOs also adhere to GIPS.
+We think this is a step in the right direction, because in order to claim GIPS compliance, an OCIO must at least present its performance in an internally consistent manner and provide a baseline level of transparency in reporting.
+It’s important to note, however, that because OCIOs use different implementation approaches, even GIPS compliance does not mean perfect comparisons between OCIO providers is possible.
+For example, in order to claim GIPS compliance:

-• Caveat: GIPS standards don’t require one single composite definition or the use of specific benchmarks.
+- Caveat: GIPS standards don’t require one single composite definition or the use of specific benchmarks.
 When comparing OCIO performance, note how the firm has defined their composite and which benchmarks each OCIO is using paying close attention to the benchmark characteristics.

-• The OCIO must document the internal policies and procedures used to establish and maintain GIPS compliance, and internal compliance audits are strongly recommended.
+- An OCIO must document the internal policies and procedures used to establish and maintain GIPS compliance, and internal compliance audits are strongly recommended.

-• Caveat: Internal policies and procedures likely will differ among OCIOs.
+- Caveat: Internal policies and procedures likely will differ among OCIOs.
 Unless you investigate and adjust for these differences, you can’t assume a level OCIO performance playing field – even if the OCIOs are GIPS compliant.

+Strategic Investment Group® claims compliance with the Global Investment Performance Standards (GIPS®).
 GIPS® is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.
+To obtain a fully compliant GIPS report, please contact Nikki Kraus at nkraus@strategicgroup.com.

 OCIO-Client “Chemistry”